TigerAppsOrg/Homepage/resources.md

 - For Sponsor, enter the name of a Princeton faculty member.
 Note that creating and persisting a service account requires contacting a faculty sponsor (e.g. Prof. Robert Dondero) and asking them to sponsor your service account.
 - For Duration of Account, select Permanent if you intend for the app to exist in the long term.
 - For Business Reason, write your account’s purpose.
 - For Type of Account, select “General Use”.
-A new input caled Additional Information will appear: here, you can request to have an Exchange mailbox for your service netID.
+A new input called Additional Information will appear: here, you can request to have an Exchange mailbox for your service netID.
 Having an email address with your service account netID may be useful to your team (e.g. sending official emails from your app, collecting feedback from users).
 - For more help on completing the form, read OIT’s [article](https://princeton.service-now.com/service?id=kb_article&sys_id=043a1f1f1b60b01041bd6286624bcb34).

 ## Available Data Sources